4bumuhammad/terraform-module-multiple-output-variables/README.md

 &nbsp;

+Command:<br />
-Command: output : The terraform output command is used to extract the value of an output variable from the state file.
+output : The terraform output command is used to extract the value of an output variable from the state file.

 <pre>
     ❯ terraform output -json world_echo_word_say_hello_output_says